IBM-Design/design-website/src/content/community/SarahB/SarahB.md

 <column md="6" lg="8" offset_lg="1">

 I’m a service designer, design researcher, and artist with a background in performance, film production, fashion design, printmaking, and sculpture.
 So, for all of you who like to work between disciplines, I’m with you.
-My career has followed a varied path from design studios (wild, fun, big broad the-future-of challenges), to startups (delightfully chaotic and fast paced), to being invited to be a Presidential Innovation Fellow by the Obama Administration (serious, mission-driven, systems-changey).
+My career has followed a varied path from design studios (wild, fun, big, broad, the-future-of challenges), to startups (delightfully chaotic and fast paced), to being invited to be a Presidential Innovation Fellow by the Obama Administration (serious, mission-driven, systems-changey).
 These days, I call New York my home.
 I’m a Distinguished Designer in the IBM Design Program Office, leading a team developing the Journey System, a practice that helps IBM employees take a client-centric approach that puts service design into action to better serve our customers’ lifetime of needs.

 </column>
 </grid>